In Search of Darkness III Review

 - The VHS Explosion :How the Horror Movie industry were saved by the home video Mom and Pop stores, resulting in many from the so called "Moral Majority” witch hunt (Concerned parents, the news media, religious fundamentals, and of course, Politicians who subscribed to the theory that Horror films can have a very negative impact on children who watch them.

-As with the previous installments, we go through the 80's timeline from 1980 to 1989 discussing films that were either obscure, cult classics, or schlock movies that were very vilified for being Video Nasties, or just very bad flicks.
+As with the previous installments, we are taken back in time through from 1980 to 1989 discussing films that were either obscure, cult classics, or schlock movies that were very vilified for being Video Nasties, or just very bad flicks.

 Within the first 2 hours, I couldn’t help but laugh at those Gene Siskel's scathing critiques from Sneak Previews, that comes off like an ongoing dig, whenever they would interject his commentaries and disdain for various horror films.And during the first 20 minutes, it seems that Weiner and Co.
 Are "scraping" at the bottom of the barrel when discussing lesser known, overlooked films such as, Deathship, The Children" Fear No Evil, Phenomena, and various foreign movies.But there were plenty of films left over to cover, even those from Dario Argento and the Godfather of Gore, Lucio Fulci.
 That said, some of my favorite segments, were: